WebAhead10/secrets/README.md

-# secrets
+# Secrets
-secret is just social media platform to post any think can have in mind without name (in secret)

-### how to use
+This project is about a social media website.
+Secrets is a website for sharing your secrets freely.

+- You have to enter the wright username and password
+- Then you will see all the secrets
+- You can add your new secret anonymously by clicking 'Add secret'

+## Installation
 > clone the repo
 ```sh
 git clone https://github.com/WebAhead10/secrets.git